 46. It has been then contended that the present Scheme of amalgamation is unconscionable in nature as the interest of minority shareholders has been completely overlooked.
-It has been contended that balance sheets of Ekaterina Ltd., Vedanta Aluminium Ltd and Sterlite Energy Ltd do not exhibit any sort of a confidence that can be reposed in their financial It has been contended that if the Scheme is status. sanctioned then the Petitioner-Company would be saddled with enormous amount of debts concerning the transferor companies that would need to be serviced and which in turn would convert the Petitioner-Company into loss making interest of shareholders would be concern and thus the It has been submitted that interest of the affected. promoters was to somehow load the Petitioner-Company with the liabilities of the transferor companies such as Vedanta Aluminium Ltd and Sterlite Energy Ltd. It has been no rationale at all contended that there was behind proposing the present Scheme of amalgamation by the Petitioner-Company.
+It has been contended that balance sheets of Ekaterina Ltd., Vedanta Aluminium Ltd and Sterlite Energy Ltd do not exhibit any sort of a confidence that can be reposed in their financial status.
+It has been contended that if the Scheme is sanctioned then the Petitioner-Company would be saddled with enormous amount of debts concerning the transferor companies that would need to be serviced and which in turn would convert the Petitioner-Company into loss making concern and thus the interest of shareholders would be affected.
+It has been submitted that interest of the promoters was to somehow load the Petitioner-Company with the liabilities of the transferor companies such as Vedanta Aluminium Ltd and Sterlite Energy Ltd. It has been contended that there was no rationale at all behind proposing the present Scheme of amalgamation by the Petitioner-Company.